RacingTornado/fx2lib/examples/i2c_bitbang/README.md

 - __bit I2CGetRXData()
 - A call to that function loads up the variables so that the data and address from the queue is copied into the write_addr and write_data variables.
+- A call to i2c_init(3) with number of retries is also needed before using this library.